pfalcon/pycopy/docs/reference/packages.rst

 Creating distribution packages
 ------------------------------

-Distribution packages for MicroPython are created in the same manner as for CPython or any other Python implementation, see references at the end of chapter.
+Distribution packages for Pycopy are created in the same manner as for CPython or any other Python implementation, see references at the end of chapter.
 Setuptools (instead of distutils) should be used, because distutils do not support dependencies and other features.
 "Source